ytzhong/highD-mediation-analysis/README.md

 R package designed for calculating the Rsq measure for high-dimensional mediation analysis.
 * works under on linux R, R version > 3.4.0

-Needed package:
+Required R package:
 GMMAT: GMMAT can be found at https://github.com/hanchenphd/GMMAT.
-The current used version is 0.7
+The current used version is 0.7.
+It is also included in this folder.
 SIS: more in https://cran.r-project.org/web/packages/SIS/SIS.pdf